Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/introduction.rst

 ************

-Once an armature is :doc:`skinned </rigging/armatures/skinning/index>` by the needed object(s), you need a way to configure the armature into postions known as poses.
+Once an armature is :doc:`skinned </rigging/armatures/skinning/index>` by the needed object(s), you need a way to configure the armature into positions known as poses.
 Basically, by transforming the bones, you deform or transform the skinned object(s).
 However, you will notice that you cannot do this in *Edit Mode* -- remember that *Edit Mode* is used to edit the default, base, or "rest" position of an armature.